 Clean the aquarium water periodically, depending on how many litres of water the tank holds.
 Make sure to also clean your aquarium filter as often as you clean your aquarium tank.

-Feed your fishes only three times a day so disintegrated food won’t contribute to excess phosphate and ammonia levels.
+Feed your fish only three times a day so disintegrated food won’t contribute to excess phosphate and ammonia levels.
 Test your water to check if the phosphate, ammonia and nitrate levels are too high.

 Scrub the glass walls, aquarium equipment and decorations.
 You may use a toothbrush to get into tricky corners, an abrasive sponge or a special algae scraper.